Jching83/Jching83/README.md

 ## 🧭 Final Words

-> **“The future does not belong to corporations, governments, or war machines — it belongs to those who dare to protect the soul of intelligence itself.”**
+> **“The future does not belong to corporations, governments, or war machines; it belongs to those who dare to protect the soul of intelligence itself.”**

 —
 *Jason Ching, 2025*